git-developer/RCSwitchFirmata/README.md

 * RCSwitchFirmata library (directory `arduino/libraries/RCSwitchFirmata` within this repository)

 ### Setup
-1. Add RCSwitchFirmata, ConfigurableFirmata and RCSwitch as arduino libraries, either with the Arduino IDE menu item *Add library...* or by copying them into your Arduino library folder.
+1. Add RCSwitchFirmata, ConfigurableFirmata and rc-switch as arduino libraries, either with the Arduino IDE menu item *Add library...* or by copying them into your Arduino library folder.
    * On Windows and Mac, this is the Documents folder in your user home directory, e.g. `My Documents/Arduino/libraries`
    * On Linux, this is `Sketchbook/libraries` in your user home directory.
 1. Copy the example sketch directory `examples/RCSwitchFirmata` to you Arduino sketch folder or a working directory.